ESG

 long-term sustainability

-SPPI prioritizes meeting environmental, societal, and governance criteria (ESG).
-In partnership with Deloitte, SPPI tracks its sustainability efforts and is aligned with the United Nations Sustainable Development Goals.
+Science Park prioritizes meeting environmental, societal, and governance criteria (ESG).
+In partnership with Deloitte, Science Park tracks its sustainability efforts and is aligned with the United Nations Sustainable Development Goals.

 The company’s sustainability efforts are also supported by the ICCP Group’s park operations and management arm, Vector Properties Management, Inc.(VPMI), which covers site selection, master planning, construction, and operations, and the ICCP Group Foundation Inc. (IGFI), which implement community engagement and environmental initiatives.